horizon-research/systolic-array-dataflow-optimizer/README.md

                  'sa_size': 16.0}}
 ```

-It has a couple of fields:
+The result shows a couple of fields:
   * `method` : the method you specified for dataflow search.
   * `schedule` : the optimization options you specified for deconvolution.
     Please check out our paper for more details one this.